Best Of19 min read

 • High Performance instances with AMD EPYC + NVMe

-• Bare Metal servers starting from $120/mo
+• Bare Metal servers from $120/mo

 • Kubernetes support with managed cluster provisioning

-• Block storage, object storage, and load balancers
+• Block storage, object storage, load balancers

-• DDoS protection available as add-on
+• DDoS protection available

-• IPv6 support on all instances
+• IPv6 support standard

 Pricing: